chancegarcia/aspose-html-cloud-php/docs/Api/OcrApi.md

 # **GetRecognizeAndImportToHtml**
 > \SplFileObject GetRecognizeAndImportToHtml($name, $ocr_engine_lang, $folder, $storage)

 Recognize text from the image file in the storage and import it to HTML format.
+Acceptable image formats is jpg, gif, png, bmp, tiff.

 ### Example
 ```php